Missi Bantner, Neuro-Rehab, Fitness and Integrative Nutrition Coach on Influential Women

 01What do you attribute your success to?

-I really attribute my success to being willing to trust myself and learning to develop a relationship with myself where I am trustworthy.
-I trust myself to know when to take advice from others and when to discard advice.
-It's not just all about what's going on inside of me - I am informed constantly by the people outside of me, but not everything is a fit.
+I attribute my success to being willing to trust myself and learning to develop a relationship with myself where I am trustworthy - to know when to take advice from others and when not to.
+I am informed constantly by the people outside of me, but not everything is a fit.
 Having the ability to discern what to take in and what to let go of, and being willing to make mistakes and learn, has been crucial.
-I think most times, tremendous growth comes through error.
-It really is about being willing to trust yourself and learning to embrace curiosity and lifelong learning.
-The people who have been most influential in my life are Martha Beck, whose book The 4-Day Win helped me pull myself out of bulimia when a clinical setting couldn't, my personal coach Debra who helped me understand my mind and the parts of myself that were telling and keeping alive certain stories that were being experienced through my body, and Dr. Eric Cobb, the creator of Z-Health, who has been an unbelievably powerful mentor.
-But I really am very trusting of my inner compass.
+In my experience, tremendous growth comes through error.
+It really is about begin willing to embrace curiosity and lifelong learning.
+The people who have been most influential in my life are Martha Beck, whose book The 4-Day Win helped me pull myself out of bulimia when a clinical setting couldn't, my personal coach Deborah who helped me understand my mind and the parts of myself that were telling and keeping alive certain stories that kept me small and stuck, and Dr. Eric Cobb, the creator of Z-Health, who has been an unbelievably powerful mentor.
+Additionally, I am very trusting of my inner compass.
 One of the biggest pain points in my 20s was being a hypocrite, being a personal trainer giving people really good advice but then not taking it myself, so walking the talk is really important to me.
-I have boundaries around when I go to bed, my downtime at night, my morning time, and how I start today.
-I fill myself first mentally, emotionally, physically, spiritually before I'm going to pour into someone else's life.
-Throughout the day, I listen and really work on listening to the little signals that my nervous system is giving me, and whether it's a 30 seconds break or a 20-minute break to close my eyes, do some vision drills, stretch my spine, go for a walk, or call a friend, that's how I restore myself - by it being a living example of what I'm hoping other people will be able to do for themselves.
+I have healthy boundaries around sleep, nourishment, movement, and how I start the day.
+I find out first who I am and who I want to be mentally, emotionally, physically, spiritually before pouring into someone else's life.
+Throughout the day, I listen to the little signals that my nervous system is giving me, and whether it's a 30 second break or a 20-minute break to close my eyes, do some vision drills, stretch my spine, go for a walk, or call a friend, that's how I restore myself - by being a living example of what I'm hoping other people will be able to do for themselves.

 02What’s the best career advice you’ve ever received?

-The most influential guidance I received came from Martha Beck's book The 4-Day Win, along with the support of my personal coach Debra and my neuro coach Dr. Eric Cobb.
-Martha Beck's work helped me pull myself out of bulimia when a clinical setting couldn't - the clinical setting actually made me feel much more trapped and bad.
-My coach Debra really helped me understand my mind and the parts of myself that were telling and keeping alive certain stories that were then being experienced through my body, and she gave me another layer of understanding.
-Dr. Eric Cobb has been an unbelievably powerful mentor - he's intelligent, funny, and thoughtful, and he really cares about accuracy and helping people understand themselves.
-I just pulled pieces from these coaches throughout the years.
-But what I've learned is that it's really about being willing to trust yourself and develop a relationship with yourself where you are trustworthy.
+The most influential guidance I have received came from Martha Beck's book The 4-Day Win, along with the support of my personal coach Deborah and my neuro coach Dr. Eric Cobb.
+Martha Beck's work helped me pull myself out of bulimia when a clinical setting couldn't - the clinical setting actually made me feel trapped and "bad".
+It kept me disconnected in it's logical approach.
+My coach Deborah really helped me understand my mind, my stories and the parts of myself that were keeping stuck in an internal battle.
+She gave me another layer of understanding around the power of curiosity, gratitude, and compassion.
+Dr. Eric Cobb has been an unbelievably powerful mentor - he's intelligent, funny, and thoughtful, and he's committed to accuracy as he teaches the power of the brain and body in practically applied ways.
+Over time, I've pulled pieces from these coaches, and many authors, throughout the years.
+The core lesson for me has been about being willing to trust myself and develop a relationship with myself where I am trustworthy.
 You have to trust yourself to know when to take advice from others and when to discard advice.
-It's not just all about what's going on inside of me - I am informed constantly by the people outside of me, but not everything is a fit.
-Having the ability to discern what to take in and what to let go of, and being willing to make mistakes and learn, has been the most valuable lesson.
+Having the ability to discern what to take in and what to let go of, and being willing to make mistakes and learn, has been a valuable lesson.

 03What advice would you give to young women entering your industry?